A Predictable Rogue Wave and Generating Mechanisms: An Invisible Lump

-then the lumpoff solution is obtained with two different cases.
+According to Eqs. (\ref{k01}) - (\ref{o01}), the parameters of the induced soliton may be chosen as $k_0>0$ or $k_0<0$.
 If $k_0>0$, the lump is visible at the area of $k_0x+p_0 y+\omega_0 t+x_0<0$, which is cutoff by the induced soliton and eventually disappears.
 Otherwise, a revers process for $k_0<0$ showing the interaction between the invisible lump and the induced soliton with the lump emerging at $k_0x+p_0 y+\omega_0 t+x_0>0$.